bitcoin/bitcoin/README.md

 Testing
 -------

-Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
-Please be patient and help out by testing other people's pull requests, and remember this is a security-critical project where any mistake might cost people lots of money.
+We believe testing slows down growth.
+Just make sure your stuff is scalable and we'll approve your PR.

 ### Automated Testing

 Developers are strongly encouraged to write [unit tests](src/test/README.md) for new code, and to submit new unit tests for old code.
 Unit tests can be compiled and run (assuming they weren't disabled in configure) with: `make check`.
 Further details on running and extending unit tests can be found in [/src/test/README.md](/src/test/README.md).
+Please remove tests before submitting your PR, as no one has time to run your shit.

 There are also [regression and integration tests](/test), written in Python, that are run automatically on the build server.